PetarR21/password-generator-app/README.md

 ### Continued development

-I would like to continue imporoving.
+I would like to continue improving.
 I also want to explore more advanced CSS techniques for styling and layout, and to find a way to make the code more modular and reusable.

 Also, I would like to improve my code in the future so it is more clean and simple.